ipfabric/docs/docs/IP_Fabric_API/Path_Lookup/index.md

 - `settings` _[optional]_ - A nested JSON data structure representing visualisation settings to override the default view in IP Fabric's diagram canvas.
 In these settings, it is possible to:

-  - change edge properties like colours and thickness of lines representing protocols and groups
+  - change edge properties like colors and thickness of lines representing protocols and groups
   - change labels on the edges and interfaces
   - hide certain device types.